hafizmahamud/hafizmahamud/README.md

-- ⚡ Fun fact **I am an adult, but i still watch movies such superheroes cartoon.**
+- ⚡ Fun fact **I am still like to watch cartoons anime and superhero movie**